DHBW-TrainingApp/Blog/Week18.md

   the pattern as "private".
 This means that only the code in the singleton can instantiate the singleton itself.
 This guarantees that only one and the same object can ever reach the user.
 If this instance already exists, no new one is created.
 Our Singleton is called "CrudService". <br> <br>

-  We created the CurdService class to create methods for communicating with Firebase.
+  We created the Crud-Service class to create methods for communicating with Firebase.
 The class contains various methods such as the delete function to remove entries from the list.
 Below you can see the singleton class and the delete function.
 As mentioned earlier, the constructor is private - a typical property of a singleton - because it should not be possible to create an instance of the CrudService object from outside the class.<br><br><br>